Musical Theatre Academy

 The Musical Theatre Academy (The MTA) was a drama college based in Islington, London.
 Founded in 2009, the school closed at the end of the 2021–2022 academic year.
 The principal, Annemarie Lewis Thomas, announced that students in their final term would still graduate and the other students would be helped to find places in other institutions.

 College History

-The MTA opened in 2009 by Annemarie Lewis Thomas running the UK's first accelerated learning programme in "triple threat" (acting, dancing and singing) training.
-It was also the only UK Musical Theatre college to split its acting focus between stage and screen.
-In 2012, it was awarded The Stage Award of School of the Year in 2012, who named them "a new force in drama training."
+The MTA was opened in 2009 by Annemarie Lewis Thomas.
+In 2012, it was awarded The Stage Award of School of the Year in 2012, who described the school as "a new force in drama training."
 In 2017 The MTA was once again named as The Stage School of the Year.
 This time the citation commended them on the #time4change campaign, whilst acknowledging The MTA's growing influence within the training sector.